-- 6.2.1 Persons who are deemed to have committed a Financial Crime will be dealt with in accordance with The Foundation's disciplinary procedures. - 6.2.2 Proven allegations of Financial Crime will result in immediate dismissal, or in the case of a partner or supplier immediate contract termination. - 6.2.3 Where appropriate, the CEO may refer significant Financial Crime to the police or appropriate relevant authorities.
-In every case, the final decision regarding whether to make such a referral rests with the CEO or the Board if the matter involves the CEO.
+- 6.2.1 Persons who are deemed to have committed a Financial Crime will be dealt with in accordance with The Foundation's disciplinary procedures. - 6.2.2 Proven allegations of Financial Crime will result in immediate dismissal, or in the case of an Implementing Partner or supplier immediate contract termination.
+Alternative disciplinary action can only be taken with the approval of the CEO.
+If the matter relates to the CEO this approval must be from the Board. - 6.2.3 Where appropriate, The Foundation may refer significant Financial Crime to the police or appropriate relevant authorities.
+In every case, the final decision regarding whether to make such a referral rest with the CEO or the Board if the matter involves the CEO.